-- Any and all new elements on the Cardinal Freeman Village site should respond to the governing principle of the need to establish a logic and clarity to the site's design, with any proposed redevelopment to re-organise retirement village structures in a structured, methodical and viable fashion. - The proposed Stage 2 development is consistent with that of the Concept Plan and these guidelines. - New development on the Cardinal Freeman Village site should defer to the recapturing of the quadrant grid reflecting the pre-World War Two layout, and facilitate internal movement, and open space, together with enhancing longer axial views within the property. - New buildings on the Cardinal Freeman Village site should be situated in such a way as to allow for the establishment of the site quadrants. - New elements on the site should respond to the sloping topography and retain the physical dominance of the heritage buildings. - New site elements should not compromise the process of reinstating the distinctive heritage values of the heritage buildings and their setting. - Proposed new elements should be designed with due regard to the status of the Chapel within the Victoria Street precinct, so that this elevation is highlighted and framed. - New structures should not challenge the architectural supremacy of either Glentworth or the Chapel. - Any new built elements proposed for the area between the Chapel and Victoria Street should take into consideration any significant views, and be subservient in scale and design. - Any new built element proposed for the area between the Chapel and Victoria Street should be an acceptable proposal on the proviso that the south east garden corner of the property, in the foreground of Glentworth House, be part of the proposal. - All new works on the site should be undertaken to the highest of contemporary standards.

-6.7 Guidelines for Design

-- In order to provide a rich urban environment with the Village, an urban design framework that seeks to maximise the opportunities for residents and the public to become connected to the village should be established - The proposed Stage 2 development is consistent with that of the Concept Plan and these guidelines. - Given that the setting of the distinctive buildings on the Cardinal Freeman Village was severely compromised by the building works of the 1970s and 1980s, the overall design for site redevelopment should respond to the need for reinstatement of the distinctive heritage values of Glentworth House and its setting. - The north-west and north-east quadrants are considered to be the most suitable part of the site for the addition of new buildings, although selected new buildings may be added to the southern quadrants providing they respect the scale, design, mass and bulk of structures identified for retention.
+• Guidelines for New Site Elements Any and all new elements on the Cardinal Freeman Village site should respond to the governing principle of the need to establish a logic and clarity to the site's design, with any proposed redevelopment to re-organise retirement village structures in a structured, methodical and viable fashion.
+The proposed Concept Plan is consistent with these guidelines.
+It provides for the clear and logical organisation of the site, recapturing the quadrant layout.
+The new built elements respect the heritage significance of Glentworth House and the Chapel. ٠ New development on the Cardinal Freeman Village site should defer to the recapturing of the quadrant grid reflecting the pre-World War Two layout, and facilitate internal movement, and open space, together with enhancing longer axial views within the property. • New buildings on the Cardinal Freeman Village site should be situated in such a way as to allow for the establishment of the site quadrants. • New elements on the site should respond to the sloping topography and retain the physical dominance of the heritage buildings. • New site elements should not compromise the process of reinstating the distinctive heritage values of the heritage buildings and their setting. • Proposed new elements should be designed with due regard to the status of the Chapel within the Victoria Street precinct, so that this elevation is highlighted and framed. • New structures should not challenge the architectural supremacy of either Glentworth or the Chapel. • Any new built elements proposed for the area between the Chapel and Victoria Street should take into consideration any significant views, and be subservient in scale and design. • Any new built element proposed for the area between the Chapel and Victoria Street should be an acceptable proposal on the proviso that the south east garden corner of the property, in the foreground of Glentworth House, be part of the proposal. • All new works on the site should be undertaken to the highest of contemporary standards.
+6.7 Guidelines for Design In order to provide a rich urban environment with the Village, an urban design framework that seeks to maximise the opportunities for residents and the public to become connected to the village should be established The Concept Plan is consistent with these guidelines. • Given that the setting of the distinctive buildings on the Cardinal Freeman Village was severely compromised by the building works of the 1970s and 1980s, the overall design for site redevelopment should respond to the need for reinstatement of the distinctive heritage values of Glentworth House and its setting. ٠ The north-west and north-east quadrants are considered to be the most suitable part of the site for the addition of new buildings, although selected new buildings may be added to the southern quadrants providing they respect the scale, design, mass and bulk of structures identified for retention.